deftio/C-and-Cpp-Tests-with-CI-CD-Example/README.md

 * Does it run as intended?
 * Does it have side effects when running?
-** Are resources tied up such as ports blocked, thread contention?
+  * Are resources tied up such as ports blocked, thread contention?
-** Are other programs or services affected unintentionally?
+  * Are other programs or services affected unintentionally?
 * Are all possible execution paths tested?  (coverage)
 * How much memory or resources are used?
 Is memory freed correctly / are their leaks?
 * Does it exit gracefully?
+* Is the performance good enough?
+* Is it reliable?

+These are just a few of questions that testing can answer.
+Each of these questions can take us on different paths to find the answer.
+A good start is with unit testing.

 ### Unit Testing